Ramot-Lab/Face_databases/README.md

 [Info](https://osf.io/y86rw/wiki/home/): Dataset is comprising of 672 images of naturally posed photographs by 43 professional actors (18 female, 25 male) ranging from 21 to 30 years old.
 Actors from a diverse sample were chosen to portray emotional expressions within this dataset.
 To be precise, the actors were African-American (N = 10), Asian-American (N = 6), European-American (N = 25), Latino-American (N = 2).
 The images contained in this dataset include eight emotional expressions, namely: neutral, angry, disgust, surprise, sad, calm, happy, and afraid.
 Both open and closed mouth versions were provided for all emotional expressions, with the exception of surprise (only open mouth provided) and happy (high arousal open mouth/exuberant provided).
 The face stimuli can be accessed for free on: http://www.macbrain.org/resources.htm.

+Checked with them, not possible to use online at all!

 ### Reference

 N. Tottenham, J.W.
 Tanaka, A.C.
 Leon, et al., The NimStim set of facial expressions: judgments from untrained research participants, Psychiatry Res, 168 (2009), pp. 242-249